-That’s not to say this type of chatbot can’t be useful: if your company tends to get only a certain number of questions that are usually asked in just a few ways, then a simple rules-based chatbot is probably the way to go.
+That’s not to say this type of chatbot can’t be useful: if your company tends to get only a certain number of questions that are usually asked in just a few ways, then a simple rule-based chatbot is probably the way to go.
 But for many companies these days, this technology is not powerful enough to keep up with their customer queries.

-The new generation of chatbots are NLP-powered agents that get smarter each day.
-They carry information from one conversation to the next and learn as they go.
+The new generation of chatbots are NLP-powered virtual agents that get smarter each day.
+They keep track of information throughout the conversation and learn as they go.
 Here are some of the most important elements of an NLP-powered chatbot:

 Dialogue Management: This tracks the state of the conversation.
 The core components of dialogue management in AI chatbots include a context—saving and sharing data exchanged in the conversation—and session—one conversation from start to finish.

 Human Handoff: This refers to the seamless communication and execution of a handoff from the AI chatbot to a human agent.

 Business Logic Integration: It’s important that your chatbot has been programmed with your company’s unique business logic.

 Rapid Iteration: You want your bot to be slick and easily programmable.
 Rapid iteration refers to the fastest route to the right solution.

-Training and Iteration: To ensure your chatbot doesn’t go awry, it’s necessary to systematically train and send feedback to improve its understanding of customer intents using real-world conversation data being generated across channels.
+Training and Iteration: To ensure your NLP-powered chatbot doesn’t go awry, it’s necessary to systematically train and send feedback to improve its understanding of customer intents using real-world conversation data being generated across channels.

 Natural Language Processing: Your chatbot’s NLP works off the following keys: utterances (ways the user refers to a specific intent), intent (the meaning behind the words a user types), entity (details that are important to the intent like dates and locations), context (which helps to save and share parameters across a session), and session (one conversation from start to finish, even if interrupted).